Tienisto/rhttp/README.md

 ### ➤ Interceptors

 You can add interceptors to the client to modify requests / responses, handle errors, observe requests, etc.

+Any exception thrown by an interceptor that is not a subclass of `RhttpException` will be caught and wrapped in a `RhttpInterceptorException`.

 ```dart
 class TestInterceptor extends Interceptor {